How to Identify Structural Defects in Your Home?

 Most of us know how to identify a faulty socket, a home appliance that isn’t working right or a leaky roof panel.
 What about noticing or how to identify structural defects in your home before it gets out of hand?
 By definition, any crack, fault or deviation in the structural integrity of the building is identified as a structural defect, one that requires immediate attention.
 And here comes the Structural Warranty for your aid, provided if you have carefully chosen the policy after going through the fine print of the contract.
 Read this post to know how to identify structural defects in your home.

 Often these defects are noticed in load-bearing elements of the home – the beams, roof frames, support walls and the like.
-For example, a shift or crack in the foundation stumps could play a part in putting off balance the entire house, as can a fault line in one the walls along the perimeter that hold up the roofs entire weight.
+For example, a shift or crack in the foundation stumps could play a part in putting the entire house off balance just the way a fault line in one the walls along the perimeter that hold up the roofs entire weight.

 The first step to identifying a structural defect is knowing what it really is.
-A structural defect is any element of the building’s structure that shows signs of faulty workmanship or materials that results in or may in the future result in:
+A structural defect is any element of the building’s structure that shows signs of faulty workmanship or materials that result or may result in: